Stability-Certified On-Policy Data-Driven LQR via Recursive Learning and Policy Gradient: Stability Analysis

 \section{Stability Analysis}

-In this section, we perform the stability analysis of the closed-loop dynamics arising from Algorithm~\ref{alg:algorithm}.
-First, we write the algorithm dynamics with respect to suitable error coordinates.
+In this section, we perform the stability analysis of the closed-loop system~\eqref{eq:algo_closed_loop}.
+First, we rewrite it in suitable error coordinates.
 Second, we resort to the averaging theory to prove the exponential stability of the origin for the averaged system associated to the error dynamics.
 This result is then exploited to prove Theorem~\ref{th:convergence}.